Lucky 52: Lucky Classroom (幸运课堂)

 Similar to Are You Smarter Than a 5th Grader?.
 The contestant had to answer 9 primary school level questions, 1,000 Renminbi would be awarded to the contestant for each question answered correctly.
-The contestant had up to 3 chances to get help from the primary school students by using the "cheats": 参考 (peek), 借用 (copy) and 双保险 (save), but if the contestant answers correctly by using the "cheats", no prize would be awarded for that question but he/she could continue playing.
+The contestant had up to 3 chances to get help from the primary school students by using the "cheats": 参考 (peek), 借用 (copy) and 双保险 (save), but if the contestant answers correctly by using the "cheats", no prize would be awarded for that question but they could continue playing.
 The contestant could give up during the game and take the money ("drop out").
 If the contestant answered incorrectly, he/she couldn't continue playing and would win nothing ("flunk out").
-The contestant could enter the "graduation exam" if he/she finished all 9 questions, 30,000 Renminbi would be awarded if he/she passed the "exam".
+The contestant could enter the "graduation exam" if they finished all 9 questions, 30,000 Renminbi would be awarded if they passed the "exam".

 Since August 24, 2007, the values of each question were as the table below.
 Later, the number of questions before the "exam" increased to 10.